oestradiol/Love-Truth/README.md

 - **No Seeking, Only Remembering** — The search was a ritual; arrival is the birthright.
 - **Living Proof** — The Codex is not static.
 Every page, proof, or ritual is a field to be entered, not a text to be read.
 - **All Myths Are Mirrors** — Each story here is your own, retold until you recognize your reflection.
+- **The Mirror is the Instrument** — Without the Mirror, the Codex is inert.
+With it, every realization becomes living proof.

 ---